grqphical/llmcord/README.md

 base_url = "https://api.groq.com/openai/"
 model = "llama3-70b-8192"
 token = "API_TOKEN_HERE"
+client = "OpenAIClient"
 ```

-**NOTE** I am using Groq AI here as an example however LLMCord will work with any OpenAI compatible API
+**NOTE** I am using Groq AI here as an example so I have selected the `OpenAIClient` due to it's API being compatible with OpenAI however LLMCord also includes a Google Gemini 1.5 client that you can use as `GeminiClient`

 ### Explanation of config